adreysanjunadel/followers-angular-app/README.md

-This is just an Angular Frontend demo for various deployments like Github pages and Firebase.
+This is just an Angular Frontend demo tutorial codebase from @moshhamedani 's course for various deployments like Github pages and Firebase.

 # DeployDemo